529 Contribution Limits 2024: Maximums by State, Gift Tax Exclusion, and More

 Each state sets an aggregate limit for 529 plan contributions.
 This limit applies to the total contributions to 529 plans administered by a particular state for the same beneficiary over the life of the accounts.
 The limits are based on the price to attend an expensive 4-year college and graduate school in that state.
 The limits are intended to allow coverage of all college costs that are considered qualified higher education expenses.

 Once the combined balances of a beneficiary’s in-state 529 plans hit the state’s aggregate limit, no additional contributions can be made to any 529 plan administered by that state.
-However, the accounts won’t face penalization if investment earnings push the balance above the limit.
+However, the accounts won’t face penalization if investment earnings push the account balance above the limit.
 The limit is strictly on additional contributions unless the combined 529 plan balances dip below the limit due to either a drop in the value of the investments or a distribution taken by the account owner.

 State